 Ban Kao archaeological site is located on the bank of Kwae Noi River, Muang district of Kanchanaburi province.
 The site is one of the most important prehistoric sites in Thailand that dates approximately 3,800 years ago.

-It is the first systematic prehistoric archaeological excavation in Thailand.
+It is the first systematic prehistoric archeological excavation in Thailand.
 The excavation was undertaken by the Thai-Danish Prehistoric Expedition from 1960 to 1962.

 Evidence of tripod pot in Thailand have been found in the western region down to the southern peninsula of the country, for instance, at Biang Bab Cave in Khiriratnikhom district, Surat Thani province and in Malaysia.